How to find the distance between a point and a line?

 To find the distance between a point and the line, we need to first find the shortest distance between the point and the line.
 Such a line can be found by drawing a perpendicular from the point on the line.

-Let's look into the image given below, to understand the plotting of this perpendicular line.
+Let's look at the image given below to understand the plotting of this perpendicular line.

 Let's understand why is the perpendicular distance known as the shortest distance.

 We know that the longest side in a right triangle is the hypotenuse.
 If we draw the foot of the perpendicular from the point to the line and draw any other segment joining the point to the line, this segment will always be the longest side of the right-angled triangle, formed, which is nothing but the hypotenuse.

 Let's look into the formula for the distance between the point and a line.